Please ensure Javascript is enabled for purposes of website accessibility

 Third Parties - the Court

 6.8 Where a company is ordered by the court either to do or to refrain from doing something, or if it gives an undertaking to the court to do or to refrain from doing something, then a director who is aware of the order or undertaking is under a duty to take reasonable steps to ensure that the order or undertaking is complied with.
-If a director willfully fails to these steps, with the result that the order or undertaking is breached, he can be liable for contempt of court.
+If a director wilfully fails to these steps, with the result that the order or undertaking is breached, he can be liable for contempt of court.
 Thus, a director may be liable for contempt even though he has not actively participated in the breach of the order or undertaking.
-The failure to supervise or investigate, or willful blindness on his part, will be enough.
+The failure to supervise or investigate, or wilful blindness on his part, will be enough.

 6.9 The sanction for contempt of court is a fine or imprisonment, or both.